Skip to main content

 Tips for successful scheduling

-• Test your flow first: Always run your flow manually to ensure it works correctly before scheduling it
+• Test your flow first: Always run your flow manually before scheduling it

-• Consider timezone: Remember that scheduled times are based on your local timezone
+• Consider timezone: Scheduled times are based on your local timezone

-• Start with longer intervals: If you're unsure about frequency, start with daily or weekly schedules and adjust based on your needs
+• Start with longer intervals: Start with daily or weekly schedules and adjust as needed

 Did this answer your question?